 • Steady rain, significant snow or strong winds

-• RiverWatch participants are not required to be comfortable swimmers - the safest place to be is inside the raft or on-shore.
+RiverWatch participants are not required to be comfortable swimmers - the safest place to be is seated inside a raft or standing on-shore.

 • Life jackets are worn at all times on-river and along the shoreline.

 • A safety briefing is given prior to boarding rafts.

 • There is a qualified and experienced guide in each raft certified to Transport Canada commercial rafting standards.